TonyDC/cutepiesmtp/README.md

     ./debian-build/build_deb.sh
 ```

 The DEB file will be created in the `debian-build` folder.
+The script will attempt to install the created DEB file using `dpkg -i packagename.deb`, and will prompt for the root password before performing the installation.